Talin-Sai/Talin-Sai/README.md

 ## Unveiling the Masterpieces

 ### 🐦 Twitter Search Application
-Immerse yourself in a mesmerizing search application that unveils the secrets of Twitter's vast universe.
-Witness tweets, hashtags, and user information come to life as you delve into real-time Twitter data.
-The harmony between code and curiosity paints a vivid picture of captivating trends and invaluable insights.
+Immerse yourself in a search application that retrieves the Tweets,hastags and user information entered by the user.
+The harmony between before caching and after caching code, curiosity paints a vivid picture of captivating trends and invaluable insights.

 ### 🕸 Web Scraping and Sentiment Analysis on Amazon Products
 Enter a realm where web scraping and sentiment analysis harmonize like a symphony.
 In this repository, I reveal the techniques of extracting hidden treasures from the vast Amazon landscape.
 Feel the pulse of customer sentiment as you explore product reviews, painting a captivating narrative of consumer emotions.